kamilmielnik/scrabble-solver/README.md

 - 🇵🇱 Polish
 - 🇪🇸 Spanish

-Run it locally for better performance (your machine surely is faster than that server).
+You can run it on your machine.
 It's cross-platform - all you need is [Node.js](https://nodejs.org/).

 ![alt User Interface](https://raw.githubusercontent.com/kamilmielnik/scrabble-solver/master/img/screencast.gif)